 Each board within the Constabulary has assessed risk and reported significant risks via the governance framework for inclusion within the Strategic Risk Register.
 The Internal Audit Plan and reports have assisted the assessment of risk in business areas that are higher risk.

 The Constabulary has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
-The review of effectiveness is informed by the work of the officers within the Constabulary who have responsibility for the development and maintenance of the governance environment, the Chief Internal Auditor’s annual report, and also by comments made by the external auditors and other review agencies and inspectorates.
+The review of effectiveness is informed by the work of the officers within the Constabulary who have responsibility for the development and maintenance of the governance environment, the Chief Internal Auditor’s annual report, and by comments made by the external auditors and other review agencies and inspectorates.

 The Chief Internal Auditor has evaluated the reports from the internal and external assurance providers which have also been reported to the Joint Audit Committee.
 This Annual Governance Statement sets out the Constabulary’s arrangements for receiving reports and identifying weaknesses in internal control.